 Care Management Certificate of Achievement

-The 33-semester-hour certificate program focuses on managing documentation, programs and services for the elderly.
-Classes cover mental health for the elderly, documentation and assessment, legal issues and family caregivers.
+The 33-semester-hour certificate program focuses on programs and services for the elderly.
+Classes cover legal issues for older adults, documentation and assessment, and family caregivers.
 Students can also participate in an internship.

-This is a similar certificate program that focuses on the field of gerontology.
-The program involves 31 semester hours of study.
-Courses cover adult development, legal issues, public policy, research and programs for older adults.
+This program involves 31 semester hours of study.
+Courses cover professional development, legal issues, public policy, the aging body and programs for older adults.
 Much like the other education programs, students take part in a field placement to gain direct experience with the elderly.

 Aging and Older Adults Certificate of Completion